 Kids love them!

-They can be ground up easily to make graham cracker crumbs which can be used to make pie crusts.
+They can be ground up easily to make graham cracker crumbs which can be used to make pie crust.

 Cons: